Gliding

 >Top, >Model

-Since the lift force ($F_L$) and the resistance force ($F_W$) are functions of the mass of Object ($m$), the speed with respect to the medium ($v$), the surface that generates lift ($S_w$), the total object profile ($S_p$), the coefficient of lift ($C_L$), and the coefficient of resistance ($C_W$), we can demonstrate that the glide angle ($\phi$) is:
+Since the lift force ($F_L$) and the resistance force ($F_W$) are functions of the body mass ($m$), the speed with respect to the medium ($v$), the surface that generates lift ($S_w$), the total object profile ($S_p$), the coefficient of lift ($C_L$), and the coefficient of resistance ($C_W$), we can demonstrate that the glide angle ($\phi$) is:

 $ \tan \phi =\displaystyle\frac{ S_p C_w }{ S_w C_L }$